Aniakchak National Monument and Preserve: History

 The prehistory of the Aniakchak area is only beginning to come to light as a result of recent archaeological surveys funded by the National Park Service.
 Present-day native residents consider themselves to be of Aleut ancestry, but linguistic studies indicate that they are related to the similarly named Alutiiq people of Peninsula Yup'ik ancestry.
 Currently, there is no evidence to suggest when Alutiiq-speaking people first arrived in the region.
 Archaeological data reveal that the entire central Alaska Peninsula was occupied, abandoned, and re-colonized numerous times, perhaps in response to recurrent catastrophic volcanism and subsequent processes of ecological succession.
 Nothing is known of the people who lived in the area prior to the 3,700 BP eruption of the Aniakchak volcano.
 Because there is ample evidence for human habitation in areas nearby, prior to the caldera-forming eruption, it is unlikely that the Aniakchak region was uninhabited.
 However, the eruption fundamentally altered the landscape, and likely buried the pre-eruption evidence for human activity under many meters of volcanic debris.
 Lands nearest the caldera were largely uninhabited for millennia: the Pacific Coast was re-colonized by approximately 2000 years ago while the Meshik River drainage was re-colonized approximately 1700 years ago.
 The cultural affiliations of these colonists have not yet been determined, however it is likely that different people moved into the area at different times.

 Russian exploration of Alaska began in the mid-18th century, with fur traders arriving shortly afterwards to take advantage of the sea otters that populated the coast.
 Traders and native trappers took sea otters along both sides of the Aleutian peninsula.
 The first recorded mention of the Aniachak region appears in an 1827 atlas, which notes "Baie Amah-chak" and "Cap Kumlik."
-In 1831 the cast was mapped by the Russian Navy and followed up by two more expeditions in the 1840s.
+In 1831 the coast was mapped by the Russian Navy and followed up by two more expeditions in the 1840s.
 The region was mostly avoided through the rest of the 19th century, apart from a few fur trappers who did not prosper.

 The development of the salmon fishing industry in Alaska brought a cannery to Chignik Lagoon in 1882, about 50 mi southwest of the future monument.
 The industry expanded, building fish traps in Aniakchak Bay by 1917.
 Other traps followed through 1937, some operating until 1949.
 The Alaska Packers' Association built a bunkhouse on Aniakchak Bay in the 1920s to house workers who maintained the trap and harvested fish during the summer months.
 At the same time, fur trappers arrived, this time to gather furs from inland mammals.